Impact of the COVID-19 pandemic on children: Mental health

 Some authors have reflected on the possible effects of the COVID-19 quarantine on children and adolescents.
 Wang and colleagues highlight the need for awareness of the quarantine's potential effects on children's mental health, and the importance for governments, non-governmental organizations, the community, schools, and parents to act to reduce the possible effects of this situation.
 Special attention should be paid to children and adolescents who are separated from their caregivers who are infected or suspected of being infected, and those whose caregivers are infected or have died, because they are more vulnerable to psychological problems.

 To mitigate this far-reaching and significant negative impact on the psychological wellbeing of children, multifaceted age and developmentally appropriate strategies are required to be adopted by health care authorities.

 A study carried out by Dialnet in The Basque country analysed the assessment of professionals working with children on the impact of quarantine on the health and health inequalities of the child population, as well as the importance given to the intermediate factors that can modulate the impact of the experience of lockdown on children's health.
 Health and socio-educational professionals who work with children were surveyed in order to identify and measure the impact on children's health.
 Furthermore, this multidisciplinar contribution allowed them to determine whether this professional's perspective entailed a different opinion in the face of the health consequences.

+A review published in 2025 claims that while it is clear many children & adolescents experienced developmental health impacts "it may take decades of research to fully understand as pandemic-era children mature into contributing members of society".
+Further research is required to determine how well children "bounced back".

 Children's experience and understanding

-Commentators noted that many very young children developed a understanding of reality based largely on the limited world of pandemic life.
+Commentators noted that many very young children developed an understanding of reality based largely on the limited world of pandemic life.
 Taken out of formal childcare and separated from other children they often forgot their old friends.
 Whilst, previously everyday activities such as visiting a shop or relative's home became exotic.
 However, even if they couldn't clearly recollect it most young children which were born in the pre COVID-19 world retained some awareness of it.

 A study of seven to twelve year olds in the UK, Spain, Canada, Sweden, Brazil and Australia understanding of the pandemic found that more than half of children knew a significant amount about COVID-19.
-They associated the topic with various negative emotions saying it made them feel “worried”, “scared”, “angry” and “confused”.
+They associated the topic with various negative emotions saying it made them feel "worried", "scared", "angry" and "confused".
 They tended to be aware of the types of people which were most vulnerable to the virus and the restrictions which were enforced in their communities.
 Many had learned new terms and phrases in relation to the pandemic such as social distancing.
 They were most commonly informed about COVID-19 by teachers and parents but also learned about the subject from friends, television and the internet.